poreddyrithika/ClassTrackingSystem/README.md

 ## 🎯 Problem Statement
-In many universities, scheduling extra classes and identifying available classrooms is done manually by timetable staff.
+In our university, scheduling extra classes and identifying available classrooms is done manually by timetable staff.
 This process is time-consuming, inefficient, and error-prone.
 Students also lack real-time visibility of free classrooms, leading to underutilization of campus resources.
 Additionally, last-minute timetable changes often cause confusion and scheduling conflicts.

 This system solves these issues by providing a centralized, role-based platform for managing timetables and classroom availability efficiently.